scompton93/CFUtils/README.md

 # CFMXCompat

-Use CFMX Compat encryption in C#.
+Use CFMX Compat encryption in C# (This is primarily compiler generated code).

 ## Description